-Studying at Plymouth University gave me an opportunity to extend and consolidate my life skills both personally and professionally.
+Studying at University of Plymouth gave me an opportunity to extend and consolidate my life skills both personally and professionally.
 It has given me the opportunity to make credible an area of healthcare provision that is struggling, thereby educating the public about who is the best clinician for their treatment.

 I have recommended people to Plymouth.
 I have always felt that Plymouth was not quite as daunting as some large city universities.
 On my particular course, the lecturers and team work hard at supporting and giving guidance to students.

 Is there anything else which you would like to share with our current students?

 Never think that because you have a degree, the work will come to you.
 Now the real work starts.
 You have to make the commitment and put in the time if you want to succeed.

 For more information about studying podiatry please visit our BSc (Hons) Podiatry page.
 For more information about our range of courses within the School of Health Professions, please visit the school page.